In this article, you will learn:

 Q.

 Yes.
-There are two exciting expansions on jumbo products in 2023, including larger loan limits and the ability to utilize available proceeds as an open line of credit option.
-(Previously, only a single lump sum disbursement was permitted on jumbo loans).
+In 2025, Jumbo Products will experience two exciting expansions, including larger loan limits and the ability to utilize available proceeds as an open line of credit option.
+(Previously, only a single lump sum disbursement was permitted on jumbo loans.)

 Q.